NPPElement/visiobas-gateway/README.md

 To launch on the same machine
 with [VisioBAS system](https://github.com/NPPElement/visiobas-broker) - add
-in `docker-compose.yaml` the following network settings (commented now):
+in `docker-compose.yaml` the following network settings:

 ```yml
     networks: